linorobot/linorobot2/README.md

 ## Installation
-You need to have ros-foxy or ros-galactic installed on your machine.
+You need to have ros-foxy or ros-galactic installed on your machines.
 If you haven't installed ROS2 yet, you can use this [installer](https://github.com/linorobot/ros2me) script (works on x86 and ARM based dev boards ie. Raspberry Pi4/Nvidia Jetson Series).
+Take note that [Installation](https://github.com/linorobot/linorobot2#installation) and [Setting Up](https://github.com/linorobot/linorobot2#setting-up) must be done on your robot computer (ie. Nvidia Jetson Board/Raspberry Pi) and host machine (for visualization and teleoperation).

 ### 1. Install micro-ROS and its dependencies